andrija-petrovic/andrija-petrovic.github.io/about.md

 - Summer 2021:
   - _Infixation: Typology and Theory_, St. Petersburg Institute of Linguistics, Cognition and Culture (NYI), held online (Instructor: <a href="https://www.laurakalin.com">Laura Kalin</a>)
   - _What's a problem in phonology?_, St. Petersburg Institute of Linguistics, Cognition and Culture (NYI), held online (Instructor: <a href="https://noamfaust.wordpress.com">Noam Faust</a>)
-- Spring 2021: _LIN 110 The Anatomy of English Words_, Stony Brook University (Instructor: <a href="https://linguistics.stonybrook.edu/faculty/john.bailyn/">John Bailyn</a>)
+- Spring 2021: _LIN 110 The Anatomy of English Words_, Stony Brook University (Instructor: John F. Bailyn)
 - Winter 2021: _The Afterlife of a Socialist Military_, St. Petersburg Institute of Linguistics, Cognition and Culture (NYI), held online (Instructor: <a href="https://ikss.zrc-sazu.si/en/sodelavci/tanja-petrovic-en#v">Tanja Petrović</a>)
 - Fall 2020: _LIN 356 Language and Life in Eastern Europe_, Stony Brook University (Instructor: John Bailyn)
 - Summer 2020: _Words and other things: what do you need to list in your head?_, St. Petersburg Institute of Linguistics, Cognition and Culture (NYI), held online (Instructors: <a href="https://asiapietraszko.com">Asia Pietraszko</a>, <a href="https://omer.lingsite.org">Omer Preminger</a>)